Lattice homology and Seiberg-Witten Floer spectra: Computations

-It will also be helpful to consider the subset of $A$ given by restricting the construction of Section~\ref{sec:5.1} to the cubical subcomplex which constitutes the boundary of $[-1, 1]^n$.
+We now complete our $K$-theoretic calculations.
+It will be helpful to consider the subset of $A$ given by restricting the construction of $A$ to the cubical subcomplex which constitutes the boundary of $[-1, 1]^n$.
 This also is a Pin(2)-space, which we denote by $M$.
-Note that $M$ has no (non-basepoint) $\Pin(2)$-fixed points.
-Let $p$ denote the map
+Thus, $M$ is constructed by gluing together spheres for each cube in $[-1, 1]^n$, with the exception of the single $n$-dimensional cube $\square_n$ that makes up the interior of $[-1, 1]^n$.
+It is easily checked that $M$ has no (non-basepoint) $\Pin(2)$-fixed points and that